HabitatFramework/UserGuide/interface/interface.rst

 Physical merge combines fragments of a single TOID into a single polygon in the GIS layer.

 To perform a physical merge:

-* Select two or more fragments from one TOID in the GIS layer as shown in the figure :Ref:`PMD` (left).
+* Select two or more fragments from one TOID in the GIS layer as shown in the figure :Ref:`figPMD` (left).
 * Return to the HLU main window and click ‘Get Map Selection’.
 * Select one of the options in the ‘Process’ list.
 * Click on ‘Merge Features’.
-The polygons will be combined in the GIS layer as shown in figure :Ref:`PMD` (right).
+The polygons will be combined in the GIS layer as shown in figure :Ref:`figPMD` (right).

 .. _figPMD: